espolhemus/Module_14_Challenge/README.md

 Module 14 Challenge - CitiBike NYC Analysis

 ## Overview of Project
-This project involves using Tableau to analyze data related to a bike sharing program in NYC and create visualizations and a Tableau Story to commicate those findings.
+This project involves using Tableau to analyze data related to a bike sharing program in NYC and create visualizations and a Tableau Story to communicate those findings.

 ### Purpose
-The purpose of this challenge is to take a CSV file containing data related to the NYC Citi Bike bike sharing program (from August, 2019) and to analyze that data and present analysis and visualizations that would help to inform and persuade potential investors considering launcing a similar bike sharing program in Des Moines, Iowa.
+The purpose of this challenge is to take a CSV file containing data related to the NYC Citi Bike bike-sharing program (from August, 2019) and to analyze that data and present analysis and visualizations that would help to inform and persuade potential investors considering launching a similar bike sharing program in Des Moines, Iowa.

 ## Analysis
 The results of efforts are as follows: